dmastylo/Convert_To_Bootstrap_3/README.md

 ## Usage

-Go to the root folder of your project, and run the command
+Go to the root folder of your project, and run the command from a terminal or shell

 ````
 convert_to_bootstrap_3